Learn Trad Climbing

 One of the only camps in the U.S. that takes teens on multi-pitch climbs and teaching the basics of traditional lead climbing to teens!
-Camp is based in Acadia National Park, home to high quality pink granite, where the cliffs are loaded with continuous cracks and corners making it ideal for learning traditional lead climbing.
+The camp is based in Acadia National Park, home to high-quality pink granite, where the cliffs are loaded with continuous cracks and corners making it ideal for learning traditional lead climbing.

 Each day involves a full day of climbing, often multi-pitch, and placing gear.
 Interspersed with the climbs will be informative lessons on technical skills.
 You will continue to learn about placing both active and passive protection, setting up anchor systems, placing gear on lead, and setting up more complex climbs on your own.
 Participants in this camp should have RockPro II or equivalent skills.
 RockPro III highly suggested.